moigagoo/cliar/docs/index.rst

 Requirements
 ============

-Cliar runs with Python 2.6, 2.7, and 3.3+ on Windows, Linux, and Mac.
-There are no dependencies.
+Cliar runs with Python 3.5+ on Windows, Linux, and Mac.
+There are no external dependencies.

 Install